CyclotronResearchCentre/bidsme/README.md

 sub-<subId>/ses-<sesId>/<DataType>/<Sequence>/data
 ```

-The `sub-<subId>` and `ses-<sesId>` will be the bidsified version of subjects and sessions Id.
+The `sub-<subId>` and `ses-<sesId>` folders' names will be the bidsified version of subjects and sessions Ids.
-Note that if original dataset don't have sessions, the folder `sub-` will be present, with and empty
+Note that if the original dataset does not have sessions, the folder `sub-` will still be present, with an empty
 `<sesId>`.

-`<DataType>` folder will correspond to one of `bidsme` defined data types and will contain
+The `<DataType>` folder will correspond to one of the `bidsme` defined data types, as specified in `--recfolder folder=type', and will contain
 all data files identified as being of this type.

-`<Sequence>` folders will group all data files corresponding to the same recording (for ex.
+`<Sequence>` folders will group all data files corresponding to the same recording (for example,
 different scanned volumes for the same MRI acquisition), it will be named as `<seqNo>-<secId>`
 which will uniquely identify the sequence.

-`prepare` do not modify/convert/rename data files, only copies them.
+Note that `prepare` does not modify/convert/rename data files, only copies them.
 If an actual modification of data is needed (e.g. anonymisation, or conversion),
-either in plugin functions `FileEP`, `SequenceEndEP` or manually in prepared
+this can be implemented either in plugin functions `FileEP`, `SequenceEndEP` or manually in the prepared
 dataset.
-As long data files remains in the correct folders and data format is supported
+When manually implementing a modification in the prepared dataset, the user should ensure that the data files remain in the prepared folders and that the data format is supported
-by BIDSme, bidsification should perform normally.
+by BIDSme.
+If so, [data bidsification](#wf_bids) should perform normally.

 This structure has been chosen to be as rigid possible, in order to make it easier
 to treat numerically, but still human-readable.